flogic/whiskey_disk/README.markdown

 To turn on staleness checking, simply specify the '--check' flag when deploying (or the shorter '-c')

     wd deploy --check --to=foobar:production

+If running whiskey\_disk purely via rake, you can also enable staleness checking.
+This works by setting the 'check' environment variable to the string 'true' or 'yes':

+    % check='true' to='whiskey_disk:testing' rake deploy:now

 ### Configuration Repository ###